landonviator/viatordsp/README.md

 - viator_gui::LV_Dial dial (In the PluginEditor.h)

 ## Contributing
 Contributions are most welcome!
-I will be setting up an issues page if you would like to contribute to any part of the library.
+Check out the [issues](https://github.com/landonviator/viatordsp/issues) page for more details.

 ## License
 viatordsp is licensed under the GNU General Public License (GPLv3) agreement.